BerkeleyLab/assert/README.md

    The default is compiler-specific.
 Multi-image support can be disabled using `-DASSERT_MULTI_IMAGE=0`.

-* `ASSERT_PARALLEL_CALLBACKS`: Controls the use of a callback interface for multi-process features.
-Contact us for more details.

 ### Cray Compiler Environment (CCE) `ftn`
 Because `fpm` uses the compiler name to determine the compiler identity and because CCE provides one compiler wrapper, `ftn`, for invoking all compilers, you will